-Popular Island World
+Popular Island World — Visit the Gulf Islands

 The Gulf Islands are the most visited region on the BC coast.
 Close knit, over 200 islands with fascinating shorelines, warm waters and a sub-Mediterranean climate, protected cozy passages and new discoveries around every bend.
 National Geographic Traveler named the Gulf Islands one of the world’s best coastal destinations.